 Second Vice-Chairwoman, House Health, Education and Welfare

 Mia A. Ackerman (D) has served the residents of Cumberland and Lincoln in District 45 since first being elected in November 2012.
-She was named a Deputy Majority Leader in April 2014.
-She serves as the First Vice-Chairwoman of the House Committee on Municipal Government and the Second Vice-Chairwoman of the House Committee on Health, Education, and Welfare.
+She was named a deputy majority leader in April 2014.

-In 2017, Representative Ackerman sponsored a new pro-business law that simplifies the application process of an out-of-state corporation to obtain a certificate of authority, making it easier to do business in Rhode Island.
-She also successfully introduced legislation that makes the electronic transmission of pharmaceuticals the standard in Rhode Island, which was one of the bills in a package of legislation adopted to address the state’s opioid overdose crisis.
+In 2017, Representative Ackerman introduced a pro-business law that simplifies the application process of an out-of-state corporation to obtain a certificate of authority, making it easier to do business in Rhode Island.
+She also successfully introduced legislation that makes the electronic transmission of pharmaceuticals the standard in Rhode Island.

-She also sponsored a successful animal-protection law that adds hoarding of animals to the list of cruelty to animal offenses.
+She also sponsored an animal-protection law that adds hoarding of animals to the list of cruelty to animal offenses.

 Following her election, Representative Ackerman championed a law allowing students to train during school hours for approved manufacturing and technical programs.
 In 2014, her mission to improve the education and safety of children in Rhode Island continued to progress with the passage of a crucial law that protects children through “child safe zones,” or areas in which a sex offender whose victim was a minor cannot be employed or own a business.

 She also successfully sponsored legislation to increase transparency in the public reporting of fire district meetings and records, and she supported legislation which united Cumberland’s fire districts.
 She also sponsored a law allowing the state to divest from companies doing business with Iran.